Check Kiehl's Cosmetic Batch Code

 Kiehl's FAQ

-Why can a Kiehl's result look older than the purchase date?
+Why can the decoded Kiehl's result look older than the purchase date?

 Before you rely on the decoded date

-• Kiehl's codes are usually short alphanumeric codes on jars, bottles, tubes, and cartons; start with box bottom, bottle base, jar bottom.
+• Common visible clues for Kiehl's include short alphanumeric codes on jars, bottles, tubes, and cartons; start with box bottom, bottle base, jar bottom.

 • Serums, eye creams, retinol, and vitamin C products should be treated more strictly than cleansers.